MoldyMacaroniX/dashword.net/_src/posts/robtop-seemingly-has-not-even-submitted-geometry-dash-2-2-to-stores-for-review.md

 Ultimately, we have three reasons for why RobTop updated the 2.2 beta.
 We've ordered them from best to worst case scenario:

 1. RobTop is just testing stuff and Geometry Dash 2.2 will still arrive on time.
-2. Apple, Google, or Steam requested something to be changed which is requiring RobTop is make changes and submit the update again for review.
+2. Apple, Google, or Steam requested something to be changed which is requiring RobTop to make changes and resubmit the update for review.
 3. RobTop has yet to even finish update 2.2 and is still working on it.

+With all this being said, it is worth noting that only a few hours before the full release of Geometry Dash 2.1, RobTop updated the 2.1 beta on Steam.
+However, Geometry Dash 2.1 had a **staggered release**, something RobTop says he wants to avoid for update 2.2.

+{% alert %}
+By **staggered release**, we mean Geometry Dash 2.1 was released on different platforms at different times.
+RobTop wants Geometry Dash 2.2 to release on all platforms at the same time, hence why he is not doing a staggered release this time.
+{% endalert %}

+Let's hope [RobTop breaks his silence soon](/posts/robtop-will-release-geometry-dash-2-2-with-no-warning/) and tells us what is going on.
+[Dashword](/posts/) will report on this if it happens.